-My sister Kathy brought this festive fig, pomegranate & balsamic salad as a contribution to a recent dinner party I was hosting.
+My sister Kathy brought this fig pomegranate salad as a contribution to a recent dinner party I was hosting.
 Winner!
-The combination of figs, pomegranate seeds, avocado and mild cheese (she used firm ricotta, I used goat cheese) work really well.
+The combination of figs, pomegranate seeds, avocado and tangy, creamy goat cheese work really well.

-The balsamic dressing is the perfect accompaniment.
-This is pretty much my ‘go-to’ dressing although, for some salads, I add a squeeze or two of lemon juice and increase the maple syrup a bit.
-I suggest using a really good balsamic vinegar if you can to get that deep flavour and the right sweetness.
+A balsamic dressing is the perfect accompaniment.
+And pretty much my ‘go-to’ dressing for many of the salads I make.
+I suggest using a really good balsamic vinegar to get that deep (non acid-y) flavor and the right sweetness.

 The whole salad takes only 10 minutes to make when you take a couple of shortcuts.